Springjunky/docker-local-build-environment/README.md

 #### Security
 ... not really, its all http .. don't worry about it!
 It's only local communication

-WARNING
+##### security paranoia
-All the services are reachable from outer world because docker creates and deletes dynamically FORWARD Rules with ACCEPT on startup / shutdown containers with exported ports.
+All the exposed ports are reachable from outer world because docker creates and deletes dynamically FORWARD rules with default policy ACCEPT on startup / shutdown containers witch have exported ports.

-To deny acccess froum outer world the DOCKER-USER Chain (since docker 17.06) ist the medium of choice.
+To deny acccess from outer world the DOCKER-USER Chain (since docker 17.06) ist the medium of choice for your own rules (this is the first target in the FORWARD-Chain and never touched by docker).

-A little Script to deny all access from outer world to your local build environment could be
+A little Script to deny all access from outer world to your local build environment could be the following (exposed port from nginx are 80,5555,2222)
 ```
 #!/bin/bash
 if [ $# -lt 1 ] ; then